Is TWIA a state agency?

 - Properties must be in an insurable condition as specified by the Association in the Plan of Operation

 Finally, if you are eligible for coverage, your agent can submit an application for coverage to TWIA on your behalf.
-The application must be accompanied by the full annual premium.
-You may use a premium finance company to finance the annual premium.
+TWIA policyholders may choose to pay TWIA directly or through their agent.
+Visit our Payments webpage to learn more.
 Once the application is approved, TWIA will issue the policy.

 Does TWIA have agents?